prasad-chavan1/pyLogicx/README.md

-# pyLogix
+# pyLogicx

-`pyLogix` is a Python library that provides utility functions for text processing and a configurable logging system.
+` pyLogicx ` is a Python library that provides utility functions for text processing and a configurable logging system.
 It is designed to assist developers with common text manipulation tasks while also providing a robust logging mechanism to track application behavior.

 ## Features